zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for chunks of decoded MIME data from email MIME entities.
 MIME is a protocol-independent data format for encoding text and files, along with corresponding metadata, for transmission.
-As Bro parses the data of an entity, it raises a sequence of these events, each coming as soon as a new chunk of data is available.
+As Zeek parses the data of an entity, it raises a sequence of these events, each coming as soon as a new chunk of data is available.
 In contrast, there is also :zeek:id:`mime_entity_data`, which passes all of an entities data at once in a single block.
-While the latter is more convenient to handle, ``mime_segment_data`` is more efficient as Bro does not need to buffer the data.
+While the latter is more convenient to handle, ``mime_segment_data`` is more efficient as Zeek does not need to buffer the data.
 Thus, if possible, this event should be preferred.

-   Bro's MIME analyzer for emails currently supports SMTP and POP3.
+   Zeek's MIME analyzer for emails currently supports SMTP and POP3.
 See `Wikipedia <http://en.wikipedia.org/wiki/MIME>`__ for more information about MIME.